 Since we are all related to each other, it is sensible and courteous to make sure that we get acquainted and introduced to each other.
 In the meetings, newcomers feel exclusive as the old and senior executives make no room for the new aspirants to speak as they themselves are always deeply engrossed with each other.

-Here manager or a team leader should intervene and help newcomers to feel at ease and motivate him to speak first and share their thoughts.
-Some of the groups also include activities of what is known as Ice Breakers or “Get Acquainted Activities”.
-These are simple games that enthuses people to start interacting.
-This step can prove to be the valuable investment as members then understand each other behavior and how each one of them reacts to a certain situation or an idea.
+Here, a manager or team leader should intervene, help newcomers feel at ease, and motivate them to speak first and share their thoughts.
+Some groups also incorporate activities called Ice Breakers or “Get Acquainted Activities.”.
+These are simple games that enthuse people to start interacting.
+This step can prove to be a valuable investment as members then understand each other behavior and how each one of them reacts to a particular situation or an idea.

-Each member carries his or her own assumptions or expectations of the meetings.
-It is an often very little talked about an idea on how things should be or how the people behave and react.
-The members can face a situation when what they have been expecting comes out to be different when they actually experienced the group dynamics activities and its missions and goals, and this makes it difficult for them to react positively and appropriately to the real situation.
-It is best to give few moments to clear the member’s doubts and make them acquaint with the main theme of the meeting for a discussion.
-They would then realize whether their expectations are conjuring with the goals of the group, and a simple question like “What is an expectation for us today and what we would be accomplishing today can meet the purpose.
+Each member carries their assumptions or expectations of the meetings.
+It is often very little talked about idea on how things should be or how people behave and react.
+The members can experience a situation where their expectations of the group dynamics activities and goals differ from what they encounter, making it challenging for them to react positively and appropriately to the real situation.
+It is best to give a few moments to clear the member’s doubts and make them acquainted with the main theme of the meeting for a discussion.
+They would then realize whether their expectations are conjuring with the group’s goals, and a simple question like “What is an expectation for us today and what we would be accomplishing today can meet the purpose.

-If the group is large, it can be divided into different group dynamics for teams, with each team can be allotted a prescribed task.
-Each member of a team can work in coordination and cooperation with each other to achieve the common goal.
+If the group is large, the leader can divide it into different teams, with each team allotted a prescribed task based on their group dynamics.
+Each member of a team can work in coordination and cooperation with each other to achieve a common goal.

-When they are performing in a team they adopt a cooperative interdependent nature.
+When performing in a team, they adopt a cooperative, interdependent nature.
 They are independent yet dependent on each other for achieving the target.
-This nature helps them get creative and new ideas that might be different than the team but can help produce better results.
+This nature helps them get creative and new ideas that might be different from the team but can help produce better results.
 This helps in determining the performance and actions of all the contributory members.

-Also, is suggested to assign the different roles among the team leaders and make sure to ask open-ended questions.
-By the end of the meeting, organize the list of who is responsible for the action and what is a due date to work on the next action.
+To enhance teamwork, experts suggest assigning different roles among team leaders and encouraging them to ask open-ended questions.
+By the end of the meeting, organize the list of who is responsible for the action and what is the due date to work on the next action.

-Cohesiveness has many positive impact including providing satisfaction, low absenteeism, turnover and productivity, Higher cohesive groups may have detrimental impact on the organizational performance if their goals are not aligned with the goals of the organizations.
-They may also be more vulnerable towards the groupthink which happens when any group member tries to put pressure on the other to come to a consensus.
-Groupthink occurs due to the carelessness of the people, unrealistic judgments, and lack of realities.
+Cohesiveness has many positive impacts, including providing satisfaction, low absenteeism, turnover, and productivity; higher cohesive groups may negatively impact organizational performance if their goals are not aligned with those of the organization.
+They may also be more vulnerable towards groupthink, which happens when any group member tries to pressure the other to come to a consensus.
+Groupthink occurs due to the people’s carelessness, unrealistic judgments, and lack of realities.

 Effective Communication Skills

-Having effective communication is not just the right way of talking but about being a great listener, getting and receiving feedback, adopting the practice in comprehensive verbal messages.
-Team effectiveness is also ensured if they have proper communication network, and they are aware of who is communicating with whom and who is out of the network.
-Respective norms are also developed in establishing communications.
-Norms have to be formed and placed in a way that each member is motivated to participate and avoid one or two members to dominate the group and time.
+Having effective communication is not just the right way of talking but about being a great listener, getting and receiving feedback, and adopting the practice in comprehensive verbal messages.
+A team can ensure its effectiveness by establishing a proper communication network and being aware of who is communicating with whom and who is outside the network.
+The team should also develop appropriate norms for establishing communications.
+The group needs to choose and implement standards to guarantee that each member participates actively and to prevent any one or two members from monopolizing the group and its time.

-Each member should participate in a team and understand that the mission of the team is very important.
-The leader should ensure that each member is committed and must fulfill this mission, Commitment only comes when each member feels that his or her contribution is valuable for the group and for their own career growth.
-Each member should also display the higher degree of loyalty and trustworthiness, towards the team, group, leader, organization and towards himself.
-A leader needs to ensure each member’s mission should be oriented towards the mission of the group though they had their own individual task and individual personality.
+Each member should participate in a team and understand that the team’s mission is very important.
+The leader should ensure that each member is committed to fulfilling the mission; Commitment only comes when each member feels that his or her contribution is valuable for the group and for their own career growth.
+Each member should also display a higher degree of loyalty and trustworthiness towards the team, group, leader, organization, and himself.
+A leader should align each member’s mission with the group’s, even though they have individual tasks and personalities.

 The leader should ensure the team member displays competency and skill with the resources and available time and space.
-As his performance can have an impact on the whole team and so he cannot be negligent or unskilled in his task.
+As his performance can impact the whole team, he cannot be negligent or unskilled in his task.
 His slight mistake can hamper the group’s mission.

-Groups are generally formed either to achieve a social purpose or to accomplish something and for discussing or involving in controversial or debatable issue.
-In this situation group dynamics is generally stronger, particularly when the group has restricted time and resources.
-Here the role of a strong leader is very crucial as he can intervene to neutralize the heated debate.
-He can offer the solution and then request each person in the group to express his or her views on the said topic but in a prescribed time limit.
-A leader will then analyze how many are in favor or against his suggestion and make the final decision as per the suggestions of the majority and what is in organizations or group’s best interest.
+Generally, people form groups to achieve a social purpose or to accomplish a specific goal and discuss or be involved in a controversial or debatable issue.
+In this situation, group dynamics are generally stronger, mainly when the group has restricted time and resources.
+A strong leader is crucial here as he can intervene to neutralize the heated debate.
+He can offer the solution and then request each person in the group to express his or her views on the said topic but within a prescribed time limit.
+A leader will then analyze how many are in favor or against his suggestion and make the final decision as per the suggestions of the majority and what is in the organization’s or group’s best interest.

-- A leader should help make each member understand about the problem and its implications and what the group intends to achieve.
+- A leader should help each member understand the problem, its implications, and what they intend to achieve.

-- Each person in the group should understand on how he can contribute to come up with the solution and resolve the problem.
+- Each person in the group should understand on how he can contribute to coming up with the solution and resolving the problem.

 - Every group member should be able to recognize and understand the kind and nature of the contributions others are making.

-- Each member should have capability and willingness to share the information or provide help so that each member can contribute.
+- Each member should have the capability and willingness to share the information or provide help to contribute.

 In short, an ideal team is one that displays unity in distinctiveness.
-They clarify each other doubts, ask the help from the teammates whenever required, appreciate each other efforts and provide positive comments to each other.
-The leader makes it a point that conversation does not go off track and the task they are performing is done on time and retain each team members motivational level always at the peak.
+They clarify each other doubts, ask the help from their teammates whenever required, appreciate each other efforts, and provide positive comments to each other.
+The leader ensures that the conversation stays on track, completes the task on time, and keeps each team member’s motivation level always at its peak.

-Nothing can reduce the walls than laughter which is the best remedy to ease the tensions and reduce any differences.
-In between the work and meetings keep on adding jokes and pranks which make the members laugh and make them feel comfortable.
-Humor is the best remedy to ease the tension and stress.
+Nothing can reduce the walls more than laughter, which is the best remedy to ease the tensions and reduce any differences.
+Between the work and meetings, keep adding jokes and pranks that make the members laugh and feel comfortable.
+Humor is the best remedy to ease tension and stress.
 A bit of humor can also bring people much closer.
-Give or tell something to the group on which they can cheer, whether it is about celebrating success of a company or a success or achievement of any individual group member.
+Give or tell something to the group on which they can cheer, whether it is about celebrating a company’s success or the success or achievement of any individual group member.

-In group dynamics, it is all about how the members coming from diverse backgrounds, have different mindsets, thoughts, values and ideologies to achieve the common goal.
-There is a need to build a team, to work as a team and make each member feel belonging to the team.
-And, it can be possible by having a great and effective leader who can make the people in a group adopt the values of working in a team and orient their behavior and mission towards the groups, mission, and goal, and is not just driven by a small but a picture as a whole.
-Each team member should not be just motivated to talk but to listen and value each other ideas and thoughts and feel important.
+Group dynamics is all about how members from diverse backgrounds have different mindsets, thoughts, values, and ideologies to achieve a common goal.
+We build a team, work as a team, and make each member feel like they are needed.
+And it can be possible by having a great and effective leader who can make the people in a group adopt the values of working in a team and orient their behavior and mission towards the group, mission, and goal, and is not just driven by a small but a picture as a whole.
+Each team member should be motivated to speak and listen, value others’ ideas and thoughts, and feel important.